tylerneylon/math/permutations/part1/perms1.md

 [//]: # TODO The bit below is all new; try to clean it up and clarify.

-Planning ahead, it will be useful to define the sign function of a permutation $\pi$ like so:
+It will be useful to define the sign function of a permutation $\pi$ like so:
 $$\textsf{sign}(\pi) := \begin{cases}
     \phantom{-}1  & \text{if $\pi$ is even, and} \\